 About

 Thirty years after the first AC courses were offered on campus, this response reverberates powerfully, continuing to invite the UC Berkeley community of staff, students, and faculty into conversations and analyses critical to our complex, diverse worlds.
 Evermore necessary in the wake of renewed attention to systemic racism and the long-fought battles for racial justice, the curriculum bubbles with the energy of student, faculty, and community ideas and expectations for their AC classrooms.
-We invite you to celebrate the longevity and vigor of the curriculum at The Doe library exhibit in its honor, ‘Tumbling the Ivory Tower: creating the race requirement at UC Berkeley.’
+We invite you to explore the longevity and vigor of the curriculum on the new AC Timeline, ‘Tumbling the Ivory Tower: creating the race requirement at UC Berkeley.’